Play Based Learning

 - Some are not yet ready for a formal school setting so this approach combats this as they believe they are playing.

 - PBL works on core skills, oral language, social skills, gross and fine motor skills, self belief and independence.
-It naturally integrates with requirements in the NZ curriculum and fits beautifully with BLP (Building Learning Power.)
+It naturally integrates with requirements in the NZ curriculum and fits beautifully with our school vaues and focus on growth mindset.

-- Teachers have attended a play based learning course called 'Walker Learning' which is an approach that personalizes learning and provides learning that is real, relevant, and meaningful for all children.
-It is a structured individualised approach to play based learning where active hands-on learning through play is the major tool for teaching and learning Time is provided for students to engage in their learning and gain a sense of achievement..
+- The approach personalizes learning and provides learning that is real, relevant, and meaningful for all children.
+It is a structured individualised approach to play based learning where active hands-on learning through play is the major tool for teaching and learning/ Time is provided for students to engage in their learning and gain a sense of achievement..

-- In this approach the students experience Invesitgation Time every morning where they have an opportunity to be a focus child, reporter and photographer.
+- In this approach the students experience Wa rapu / Investigation Time every morning where they have an opportunity to be a focus child, reporter and photographer.
 The teacher works alongside these children scaffolding their learning through play and building a strong relationship with each and every child in their class.

 - The classroom environment is rich with provocations for the students to investigate and explore and the teacher explicitly extends, supports and scaffolds their students.

-- Learning for the rest of the day is discussed and reinforced during Investigation Time at Tuning In and Reflection time.
+- Learning for the rest of the day is discussed and reinforced during Wa rapu at Tuning In and Reflection time.